-Your Clearing questions answered
+Getting a university place through Clearing: Your questions answered

 You can only add one choice at a time.
 You’ll be able to add a different one if the university or college does not confirm your place.

-Q: How long does Clearing take?
+- How long does Clearing take?

-A: How long it takes depends on how long you want to take to make a choice, and how long it takes for the university or college you choose to confirm your place.
+How long it takes depends on how long you want to take to make a choice, and how long it takes for the university or college you choose to confirm your place.

-Q: How does Clearing work in Scotland?
+- How does Clearing work in Scotland?

-A: Clearing works the same way for all students, regardless of where they live in the UK.
+Clearing works the same way for all students, regardless of where they live in the UK.

-Q: When do universities get A-level results?
+- When do universities get A-level results?

-A: Universities receive prospective students’ grades in the days before A-level results day under strict embargo to allow them to confirm whether applicants have gained the required results.
+Universities receive prospective students’ grades in the days before A-level results day under strict embargo to allow them to confirm whether applicants have gained the required results.

 Students can sign in to Track on ucas.com from 8am on August 16, where they will be able to see if they’ve been accepted.

-Q: Is it easy to get into university through Clearing?
+- Is it easy to get into university through Clearing?

-A: There are around 30,000 courses available in Clearing, and each one will have different grade and qualification requirements.
+There are around 30,000 courses available in Clearing, and each one will have different grade and qualification requirements.

 You should think carefully about what you want to do and where you want to study, as well as whether you meet the requirements to be accepted on to the course.